 Resignation.
-There are no employment agreements between S&T and any of the NEOs, except for Messrs.
-McComish and Antolik.
-Under these agreements, Messrs.
+There are no employment agreements between S&T and any of the NEOs, except for Messrs, McComish and Antolik, Under these agreements, Messrs.
 McComish and Antolik may resign for good reason or on their own free will.
 If resigning on their own free will, Messrs.
 McComish and Antolik would be in common with the other NEOs.
 In the event of resignation for good reason, as defined in the employment agreement, Mr. McComish would receive two times salary and target annual bonus, 24 months of health care benefits and any portion of the unvested inaugural award of restricted S&T shares.
 Mr. Antolik would receive two times salary and target bonus and 24 months of health care benefits.
 Other NEOs would receive salary payments and participate in S&T's benefit plans through the date of separation from employment.
 There would be no additional payments.

 Retirement.
-Upon retirement, the NEOs would receive pension benefits as described above in the "Retirement Plan" and the "Nonqualified Plan."
+Upon retirement, the NEOs would receive pension benefits as described above in the "Retirement Plan" and the "Nongualified Plan."
 Married participants must receive their benefit in the form of a 50% joint and survivor annuity with 120 monthly payments guaranteed unless their spouse consents to a different form of a payment.
 Various optional annuity forms of payment are available under the Retirement Plan, including a single lump sum payment.
 All forms of payment are actuarially equivalent in value.
 The benefit due from the S&T Bancorp, Inc. Retirement Make-Up Plan is only payable as a lump sum.
-Also, our equity award agreements provide for vesting of time-based awards upon an executive's retirement (age 62 with at least 10 years of service).
-As of December 31, 2021, none of our NEOs were retirement eligible under the terms of our equity awards.